 Other complaints relate to the towing service.
 Multiple users mention that Motor Club of America advertises unlimited towing, yet seems to often refuse to tow vehicles or cancels memberships due to high numbers of towing requests.

-A reply from Motor Club of America suggests that the pattern is partly due to terms and conditions in the service contract.
+A reply from the Motor Club of America suggests that the pattern is partly due to terms and conditions in the service contract.
 These conditions mean that members cannot get the same vehicle towed multiple times for the same problem.

 While the conditions that Motor Club of America sets in its contract may well be fair and reasonable, they seem to catch many customers off-guard.
 After all, the company focuses on the idea of ‘unlimited towing’.
 Similar restrictions are likely to be present for other services that Motor Club of America offers, making the services less powerful overall.